An important question, this...for all of us!

-I charge £30 per hour, and £20 per half-hour.
+I charge £40 per hour, and £20 per half-hour.

-...One thing you’ll quickly learn is that private music lessons aren’t cheap.
+❝...One thing you’ll quickly learn is that private music lessons aren’t cheap.
 However, bear in mind that music teachers have to eat, too, and to make it a viable career they can’t undercut each other too much.
 With music lessons you get what you pay for – a bargain is going to be no real bargain at all in the long run if you or your child want to learn and advance properly – you need a good teacher for that, and a good teacher will cost you money.
 It’s quite typical to pay £12-15 pounds per half hour for music lessons.
 At a lesson a week (and a half hour is the minimum you can reasonably get away with each week), that’s £60 a month, no small amount on the family budget for most people, especially in these days of rising energy costs and interest rates.
 That means you don’t undertake it lightly.

 It’s impossible to do music lessons on the cheap – going to a competent teacher means you have to plan ahead to be able to afford things.
 After all, lessons are ongoing, and will probably last for years.
 The more advanced you become, the better a teacher you’ll need – and that costs even more.
-All too often, voice coaching is even more expensive, especially advanced coaching, which can cost up to £50 an hour.
-In other words, taking music lessons can be a serious financial commitment.

 Ongoing